beancount/docs/docs/external_contributions.md

 [<span class="underline">Fava Classy Portfolio</span>](https://github.com/seltzered/fava-classy-portfolio) (Vivek Gani): Classy Portfolio is an Extension for Fava, a web interface for the Beancount plaintext accounting software.
 The extension displays a list of different portfolios (e.g. 'taxable' vs. 'retirement'), with breakdowns using 'asset-class' and 'asset-subclass' metadata labels on commodities.

-[<span class="underline">Fava Investor</span>](https://github.com/redstreet/fava_investor) project: Fava\_investor aims to be a comprehensive set of reports, analyses, and tools for investments, for Beancount and Fava.
+[<span class="underline">Fava Investor</span>](https://github.com/redstreet/fava_investor) project (RedStreet): Fava\_investor aims to be a comprehensive set of reports, analyses, and tools for investments, for Beancount and Fava.
 It is a collection of modules, with each module offering a Fava plugin, a Beancount library, and a Beancount based CLI (command line interface).
 Current modules include: Visual, tree structured asset allocation by class, asset allocation by account, tax loss harvester, cash drag analysis.

 [<span class="underline">Fava Miler</span>](https://github.com/redstreet/fava_miler) (RedStreet): Airline miles and rewards points: expiration and value reporting.